 Badass in Distress: Played with.
 When Esdeath abducts him, she has no intention of hurting him and isn't aware of the fact that he's a member of Night Raid and is put into a worse distress when Syura traps him inside the palace in front of Budo and Esdeath (who finally learns that he is a Night Raider

 Badass Normal: Could stand up to Teigu users despite having no Teigu.

 Combat Pragmatist: In chapter 38, he ends up fighting one of the Rakshasa demons, who he knows is stronger and more skilled than him.
 How does he beat his opponent?
 He destroys the building that both of them are in, bringing it down on top of the Rakshasa demon's head.

-Country Mouse: He comes from an impoverished village he in the countryside he wishes to save my earning money in the capital.
+Country Mouse: He comes from an impoverished village in the countryside that he wishes to save by earning money in the capital.

 Cute Bruiser: He's a young boy, but his fighting style involves getting close to the enemy and delivering many swift and powerful attacks.

 Dead Person Impersonation: Due to the fact that all witnesses at the scene were put unconscious by Nyau's Scream and the Three Beasts were all slain by the efforts of Tatsumi and Bulat, the Empire had no information of the recently deceased Bulat.
 Since Bulat was known as the sole owner of Incursio, Tatsumi's inheritance of the Teigu has the Empire mistakenly believe that Bulat is still at large.